Vujo33666/Gym_management_system/README.md

 This is first part of Gym Management System application.

 -Made in .NET framework 4.7.2 in Windows Forms using C# language.
 For storing data I used MS SQL SERVER.

+PS.
+For login use username : 'admin' and password: 'adminvujo'